sellout/pathway/pathway/README.md

 ### [`posix-paths`](https://hackage.haskell.org/package/posix-paths)

 This provides a lot of `filepath` operations for `RawFilePath` from the `unix` package (described below).
-As such, it is POSIX-specifc, and has the other characteristics of that package.
+As such, it’s POSIX-specifc, and has the other characteristics of that package.

 ### [`rawfilepath`](https://hackage.haskell.org/package/rawfilepath)

-This library isn’t similar to Pathway (but it’s mentioned because it sounds like it is).
-It provides a number of `IO` operations (e.g., `readFile`, `doesPathExist`, etc.) using the `RawFilePath` type from the `unix` package (described below), so it is also POSIX-specific.
+This library isn’t similar to Pathway (but it’s mentioned because it sounds like it could be).
+It provides a number of `IO` operations (for example, `readFile`, `doesPathExist`, etc.) using the `RawFilePath` type from the `unix` package (described below), so it’s also POSIX-specific.

 Pathway will eventually support `IO` operations like this, but they will be in a separate package from `pathway` proper.
 For now, Pathway expects you to convert your paths to another representation before calling existing `IO` operations in other packages.

 ### [StrongPath](https://hackage.haskell.org/package/strong-path)

 This is a wrapper around Path that adds some features.
-E.g., it allows you to reparent (`../`).
+For example, it allows you to reparent (`../`).
 It also adds a few other features to the type level that I’m uncertain of.

 - You can specify a file type in the type, but it’s simply a phantom type, it doesn’t guarantee anything about the file contents.
 - It tracks what a relative path is relative _to_, which I don’t understand, because then why not just prefix the path it’s relative to?
-- And it tracks the “standard” (e.g., POSIX or Windows), but Pathway explicitly removes this from the structure of the path in its representation, only using this distinction for parsing and printing.
+- And it tracks the “standard” (for example, POSIX or Windows), but Pathway explicitly removes this from the structure of the path in its representation, only using this distinction for parsing and printing.

 ### [`unix`](https://hackage.haskell.org/package/unix)